bandyp/djandy-ecommerce/README.md

 * Click 'clone' to copy
 * Open your IDE
 * Type 'git clone https://github.com/bandyp/djandy_ecommerce.git' in the terminal window of the root directory

+As this is a fictional site, no actual card payments are processed.
+Also, any emails sent to the user are sent to teh console instead.
+The links are available in the console.

 Take a walk through the Bali Silver app [here](https://bandy-ecommerce.herokuapp.com/)